Upgrading OJS with the ojs_updater

 Providing a user login via ORCID accounts

-Why you may want to have authenticated users There are a few features of web applications we – as users – grew accustomed to.
+There are a few features of web applications we – as users – grew accustomed to.
 Like bookmarking things on our favourite marketplaces for instance.
 For a Specialised Information Service, this feature is especially appealing, since it fits the workflow of a good number of scientists and humanists.
 You – as a researcher – can search a catalogue and bookmark anything that strikes your interest for further review.
+You can also export them into your reference system of choice.